 No later than 127 days before each FCA, the ISO notifies each sponsor engaged in the qualification process regarding whether its new capacity resource has been accepted for participation in the FCA.
-If accepted, the ISO also notifies the sponsor of the qualified capacity of that resource and the Internal Market Monitor's assessment, if the sponsor intends to offer the resource below its ORTP.
+If the project sponsor of a resource indicated an intention to offer capacity below its ORTP, the results of the Internal Market Monitor's assessment are also provided at this time.
 Additionally, the ISO files all qualification results and auction inputs with FERC.
 This informational filing is made approximately three months before the ISO conducts the auction and provides interested parties the opportunity to review and comment on the ISO's fulfillment of its responsibilities before conducting the FCA.